confluentinc/ksql/CONTRIBUTING.md

     - (Optional) Make the new configuration active.

-    - Highlight the newly added 'Confluent Checks' and click the edit button, (pencil icon)
+    - Highlight the newly added 'Confluent Checks' and click the edit button (pencil icon).

     - Set properties to match the `checkstyle/checkstyle.properties` file in the repo.